Skip to main content

 A typical caravan used by farm stewards

-The Ecological Land Cooperative teamed up with RTPI National Training Team to develop new CPD material to support planners develop their knowledge about agro-ecological small farming.
-We used ELC’s case studies and ELC’s recent research funded by the Joseph Rowntree Trust.
-This training content will give planners the confidence to make informed decisions about these type of planning applications.
+The ELC have teamed up with the RTPI National Training Team to develop new CPD material to support planners to develop their knowledge about agroecological small farming.
+We used ELC’s case studies and recent research funded by the Joseph Rowntree Foundation Trust.
+This training content will help to give planners greater confidence to make informed decisions about planning applications for rural workers dwellings on agroecological farms and encourage policy planners to consider new policies and guidance to support this important work into the future

 This flexible, online training ‘Agro-Ecological Small Farming Applications’ will be available for RTPI Members in England for free via our learning platform, but registration is required via this form.